-The Track I curriculum requires 30 semester hours of Bible, Theology, and Christian Ministry courses with a 15-hour approved concentration.
+The Track I curriculum requires 31 semester hours of Bible, Theology, and Christian Ministry..
 The curriculum for Track II requires 64 semester hours of Bible, Theology, Greek, Restoration History, and Christian Ministry courses.
-Specific degree requirements for each track, aimed at fulfilling the Mission and Goals of the College for each student, are listed on page 53.
+Specific degree requirements for each track, aimed at fulfilling the Mission and Goals of the College for each student, are listed on page 65.

 OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the College (see p.
-8), the objectives for the Bachelor of Theology degree are primarily the same as those for the B.A. in Biblical Studies (above).
+7), the objectives for the Bachelor of Theology degree are primarily the same as those for the B.A. in Biblical Studies (above).